zeldaret/mm/docs/schedule_scripting_language.md

 ## Syntax

-The syntax is very simple, it consist on a sucession of commands.
-Some commands require arguments (by using parenthesis) and some (conditional checks) can have bodies with subcommands and an optional `else` with its correspnding body with subcommands.
+The syntax is very simple, it consists in a sucession of commands.
+Some commands require arguments (by using parentheses) and some (conditional checks) can have bodies with subcommands and an optional `else` with its corresponding body with subcommands.

 Like in C, both whitespace and newlines are not part of the language and they